The board of directors of the Company appoints the four committees of the board described below, and it may appoint other committees as needed.

 The Audit Committee has direct and unrestricted access to the Company’s external auditor and must meet at least twice annually with the external auditor in the absence of senior management to discuss the annual audit and the quality of the Company’s accounting principles.
 The adequacy and effectiveness of the Company’s internal control and management information systems are to be discussed at these meetings.
 Material issues related to the audit of the Company’s internal control and management information systems should be discussed by the Audit Committee with management as they arise.

-The Safety & Environment Committee is responsible for monitoring the Company’s employee and contractor safety policies and performance and the Company’s environmental performance and environmental systems.
-The Safety & Environment Committee reviews the results of all internal and external environmental audits of the Company’s operations to ensure compliance with environmental laws and standards.
+The Health, Safety & Environment Committee is responsible for monitoring the Company’s employee and contractor safety policies and performance and the Company’s environmental performance and environmental systems.
+The Health, Safety & Environment Committee reviews the results of all internal and external environmental audits of the Company’s operations to ensure compliance with environmental laws and standards.
+The Committee is also responsible for reviewing and assessing West Fraser’s sustainability objectives and targets, performance and reporting with respect to such objectives.

-The Compensation Committee reviews matters relating to the compensation of the Company’s directors and executive officers and makes recommendations to the full board.
-The Compensation Committee may grant share purchase options to officers and employees of the Company under the Company’s existing plan.
-The adequacy and form of remuneration of the directors is reviewed annually by the Compensation Committee to ensure that it reflects the responsibilities and risks involved in being a director, including service as a Committee member.
-Compensation of directors may take the form of cash, Common shares or Deferred Share Units under plans that have been approved by the board.
+The Human Resources & Compensation Committee reviews matters relating to the compensation of the Company’s directors and executive officers and makes recommendations to the full board.
+The Human Resources and Compensation Committee may grant share purchase options to officers and employees of the Company under the Company’s existing plan.
+The adequacy and form of remuneration of the directors is reviewed annually by the Human Resources & Compensation Committee to ensure that it reflects the responsibilities and risks involved in being a director, including service as a Committee member.
+The Human Resources & Compensation of directors may take the form of cash, Common shares or Deferred Share Units under plans that have been approved by the board.

 The Governance & Nominating Committee is responsible for the recruitment and evaluation of nominees to the board of directors, including management nominees.
 The Committee must determine, in light of the opportunities and risks facing the Company, what competencies, skills and personal qualities should be sought in new board members in order to add value to the Company.
 The results of such a discussion will provide a framework for identifying and proposing new nominees.